 From the article: “It feels natural: original copy on the left, edits in the middle, accepted/new version on the right.
 One look at the layout and most users will instantly get it.”

 #5—The Problem With Product-Centric Marketing

 From the article: “The difference between product-centric and customer-centric brand marketing may seem like semantics, but this subtle shift in thinking can make a profound difference.”

 These Were the Hits, But What Did We Miss?

-We’re excited to see that some of our content is clearly filling a niche role in the world of brand marketing.
+We’re pleased whenever our content is able to resonate with readers.
 But we’re always interested to know what new topics are on the minds of our clients and colleagues.
 If you have suggestions or tips, let us know.
 You can submit it here on our website, or let us know on Twitter.